I · Chapter 2

 The Four Circles

-Each circle represents one dimension of your working life.
-When all four are bright, work becomes livelihood — not just a job, but a living that matters.
+Heart, Mastery, Call, and Return — the four archetypes that together make a working life.
+Each can be bright (alive) or dim (starved).
+When all four are bright, work becomes livelihood: not just a job, but a living that matters.

 Heart